 A unique program to rebuild an equitable and inclusive city

-The Leading Social Justice Fellowship, co-created by United Way Greater Toronto and the University of Toronto’s School of Cities, is an innovative, new leadership development pilot for individuals from the public, private, and community sectors who want to rebuild an equitable and inclusive city.
-It’s the next important investment we are making in building the capacity of our region, and people like you, to solve the systemic social issues that stand in the way of so many being able to build a good life in the GTA.
-If you are passionate about putting social justice at the centre of your approach to leadership, this Fellowship is for you.
+The Leading Social Justice Fellowship, co-presented by United Way Greater Toronto, the University of Toronto’s School of Cities, and Rotman Executive Programs is an innovative leadership development program for individuals from the public, private, and community sectors engaged in (or committed to) social justice transformation.
+It’s a key investment we are making in building the capacity of our region, and people like you, to solve the systemic social justice issues that stand in the way of so many being able to thrive and prosper in the GTA.
+If you are passionate about putting social justice at the center of your approach to leadership, this Fellowship is for you.

 Learn more about the Fellowship and the application process here.